Audra McDonald career timeline: Look back on her Tony-winning roles and more

 2022: McDonald stars in Ohio State Murders on Broadway.

-McDonald hasn't been away from Broadway for that long; her last appearance was opposite Michael Shannon in Frankie and Johnny in the Clair de Lune, which earned McDonald her ninth Tony nomination.
+McDonald wasn't away from Broadway for that long; her last appearance was opposite Michael Shannon in Frankie and Johnny in the Clair de Lune, which earned McDonald her ninth Tony nomination.
 But it's always an event when she comes back.
-In Ohio State Murders, she leads a cast that also includes Tony nominee Bryce Pinkham and Lizan Mitchell.
+In Ohio State Murders, she led a cast that also included Tony nominee Bryce Pinkham and Lizan Mitchell.

-Just as notable as McDonald's return to Broadway is the play itself.
-Ohio State Murders marks the Broadway debut of playwright Adrienne Kennedy at 91 years old, after having been an Off-Broadway fixture for decades.
+The play itself was particularly notable: Ohio State Murders marked the Broadway debut of playwright Adrienne Kennedy at 91 years old after having been an Off-Broadway fixture for decades.
 What could be better than two American Theater Hall of Fame members — a performing legend and a writing legend — coming together?

 Originally published on